raylibtech/rtools/README.md

  - `rTexPacker`: A simple and easy-to-use textures packer and font atlas creator
  - `rIconsPacker`: A simple and easy-to-use icons packer and extractor
  - `rImageShield`: A simple and easy-to-use tool to embed messages into images
+ - `rQuizzer`: A simple and easy-to-use quizzer tool

  In case of some specific question, you can contact directly to: `ray[at]raylibtech.com`